mattstyles333/twind/README.md

 # Twind

 ## Introduction
-Twind provides a development server for HTML templates using a static file server.
-It's a Node.js-based project that integrates Tailwind CSS for styling and uses Express to serve static content.
+Twind is a web development project that provides both legacy HTML template serving and modern static site generation with Hugo.
+The project includes a Node.js Express server for legacy template development and a Hugo-based workflow for building modern static sites with Tailwind CSS integration.

 ## Installation

 ### Prerequisites
 - Node.js installed on your system.
 - npm (Node Package Manager) is included with Node.js.
+- Hugo installed on your system (for static site generation).

 ### Steps
 1. **Clone the Repository:**